 For more detail on the bee-fly life-cycle see Louise Kulzer's account on the American "Scarabs" Bug Society, from which the above image of Bombylius larvae has been borrowed.

-- Natural History Museum bee-fly factsheet (pdf download).
+- See also Erica's bee-fly contribution to the UK Wildlife podcast, plus the Natural History Museum bee-fly factsheet (pdf download).

 - Dave Hubble's account of finding bee-flies and bees on a small grassy bank in Hampshire.